Midwest Road Trips

 Orr Family Farm

 Located at 14400 S. Western.
 Open seasonally from March through Fall.
-Activites are priced separately of purchase a super pass.
+Activities are priced separately, but you can purchase a super pass.

 Best Places to Visit in Memphis